Lavrentis Machairitsas

-Lavrentis Machairitsas (Λαυρέντης Μαχαιρίτσας; 5 November 1956 – 9 September 2019) was a Greek rock musician from Volos, Thessaly, Greece.
+Lavrentis Machairitsas (Λαυρέντης Μαχαιρίτσας; 5 November 1956 – 9 September 2019) was a Greek rock musician.

 Biography

 Early years

-Machairitsas was born in Volos and began taking piano lessons at the age of six.
+Machairitsas was born on 5 November 1956, in Nea Ionia, Magnesia and began taking piano lessons at the age of six.
 These lessons lasted a year.
 At the age of nine he bought his first record, Help! by the Beatles.
 Three years later, he discovered Revolver by the Beatles.

 His first job was at a record store, but because of his lack of punctuality he was fired.
 He disliked school, and after he started a fight with one of his teachers, he was expelled and excluded from all high schools.
 He went through countless jobs and served in the army for 14 months.

 Termites

 When he left the army, he started singing with Panos Tzabelas in Syntrofia.
 At the age of 20 he (as Larry), Pavlos Kirkilis (Paul), Takis Bassalakis (Jimmy), and Antonis Mitzelos formed a band called P.L.J.
 They moved to Paris, hoping for a musical career outside Greece.
 In 1982, their first album, Armageddon, with English lyrics and long instrumental sections in an art rock or prog rock style, produced by Giannis Doulamis, was released by PolyGram.
 The album did not meet with much success.

 For their second album, they changed their name to Termites and started singing in Greek.
 In 1984, their third record had a positive reception, and they began gaining in popularity.
 Giorgos Ntalaras is also featured in this album on the track "Skoni" ("Dust", an elegiac song about cocaine addiction) which became a huge hit.
 In 1986 they released their fourth album.
 The last studio record from Termites was "Perimenontas Tin Vrochi" (Waiting For the Rain), released in 1988.